Russia

 BMP-1TJ

-Finish armoured tracked forward observation post vehicle.
+Finish armored tracked forward observation post vehicle.

 BPzV